VA Subrogation – Request VA Medical Bills

 How do I get bills for treatment at VA facilities or treatment paid for by VA (includes Veterans Choice Program)?
 Click here*

-*“If you are having trouble with the location dropdown menus, download the form and then open it.”
+*“If you are having trouble with the location dropdown menus or fax number not showing, try a different browser or save the file to you machine and open from there.”

 Please note that billing for injury-related care provided to a Veteran at a VA facility or provided to a Veteran at a non-VA facility and paid for by VA (includes Veterans Choice Program) must be created by VA at the time it receives a request.
 This process normally takes 60 days from when VA receives all information needed.
 VA’s Office of General Counsel’s Revenue Law Group will provide a notice of claim and a ledger of billed charges for injury-related care once those charges have been created.